SmBe19/LD37/assetcreation/LD37Story.md

 “That doesn’t make sense.”
 “Bad idea.”
 “That’s not how the programmer envisioned it.”
-“This won’t get us ahead.”
+“This won’t get me ahead.”
 “I should try something else.”
+“Doesn’t seem to be making any progress.”

 When trying to use a potion on a wrong person:
 “I think there’s a better use for that.”